arrow-kt/arrow-website/content/docs/learn/immutable-data/optional.md

 It's also possible to turn a lens over a nullable type into an optional of the unwrapped type using `notNull`.
 In the example above, `nickname.notNull` has the type `Optional<Person, String>` (notice the lack of `?` at the end of the second type parameter).
-However, you should be aware that, in the same way as with indexed collections where you could not add or remove elements, with `notNull`, you cannot change whether the value is `null` or not; only modify it if it's already not null.
+However, you should be aware that, following the same logic as with indexed collections where you could not add or remove elements, with `notNull`, you cannot change whether the value is `null` or not; only modify it if it's already not null.